Robert Stanfield: Economic policy

 In 1957, Stanfield's government established the crown corporation Industrial Estates Limited (IEL) to attract new industry in Nova Scotia.
 By the time Stanfield left office in 1967, the IEL had invested $74 million into 25 new firms and created nearly 2,300 jobs in the province.

 In 1963, Stanfield's government established the Nova Scotia Voluntary Planning Board to assist the minister of finance in creating measures to increase the rate of economic growth through voluntary economic planning.

 Stanfield's government raised the limit on agricultural loans from $8,000 to $100,000.
 To aid livestock farmers in building a million dollar slaughterhouse, his government contributed three dollars for every dollar the farmers raised.
 His government also created a provincial parks system.

 Stanfield's government introduced hospital insurance, as well as a provincial sales tax (also known as the Hospital Tax) to fund half of it (with the other half being funded by the federal government).
 The PST, which became effective on January 1, 1959, was initially 5 percent but was later raised to 7 percent.
 The PST applied to all goods and services except food and children's clothing.

 Stanfield strongly opposed the Bell Telephone Company's takeover bid of Nova Scotia's Maritime Telegraph and Telephone Company (M.T. & T.) in 1966, arguing that a takeover would lead to sharp increases in the cost of the service.
 After the Bell declined to negotiate with his government within a five-day time frame, Stanfield called a special session in the legislature; during the session, the legislature passed a bill that prevented the Bell from taking control of M.T. & T., allowing the latter to remain in Nova Scotian control.

 Human rights

 Stanfield prioritized human rights, particularly for Black Nova Scotians.
 In 1959, Stanfield's government passed the Fair Accommodation Practices Act to protect against discrimination in public spaces.
-In 1962, Stanfield created and led the Interdepartmental Committee on Human Rights to support the work of Dr. William Oliver and other Black Nova Scotians.
+In 1962, Stanfield created and led the Interdepartmental Committee on Human Rights to support the work of William Oliver and other Black Nova Scotians.
 The year later, Stanfield's government codified and extended earlier legislation in the first Human Rights Act of 1963.
 In 1965, the Stanfield government established the Education fund for Negros and in 1967, created the Nova Scotia Human Rights Commission with Oliver.